aleph-research/diff-priv-laplace-python/README.md

 ## Documentation

+The Laplace mechanism consists of adding noise, generated through the [Laplace distribution](https://en.wikipedia.org/wiki/Laplace_distribution) and the privacy budget, to a value.
+The derived value is said to be "anonymized" if the privacy budget used is good enough.

 ### Privacy budget

 The privacy budget `epsilon` defines how much privacy protection to apply.

 - If `epsilon` is large less noise will be added, therefore more information leakage exists so less privacy protection will be present.
 - If `epsilon` is small (must be larger than zero) more noise will be added, therefore less information leakage so more privacy protection will be present.

 ### Sequential composition